 A growing number of police and armoured motor vehicles had been coming onto the streets as nightfall approached.
 By 8.00pm helicopters were flying overhead.
 On the way to the airport armed police officers in cars and armoured vehicles had blocked some roads to traffic or were guarding important intersections.
 Diyarbakir felt like an occupied city.
 And the reason for the massive police presence?
 Ahmet Davutoglu, the Turkish prime minister, was in the city attending a pre-election rally on behalf of the AKP.
 Because the AKP had become so unpopular in Diyarbakir, an extremely expensive and disruptive police operation had to be undertaken to guarantee his safety.
 Other than confirming that the AKP was the political party of government and could therefore demand that such a police operation be mounted, it was difficult to imagine what use the rally would serve because the vast majority of Diyarbakir’s population will vote HDP.
 Still, a few shots of Davutoglu in newspapers the following morning speaking to supports of the AKP in the HDP heartland will be good for AKP morale.

 After getting my boarding ticket for the flight to Istanbul and confirming that my big bag would not be seen again until I arrived in Manchester, I settled down in the departure area.
 My flight was delayed for about an hour because Davutoglu’s movements took priority.
-I read some more of Russell’s book concentrating on the Yazidis, a community I would have liked very much to have encountered, but would probably have encountered only if allowed access to a refugee camp (a refugee camp near Diyarbakir is said to contain many Yazidis, but, even if I had gone to the camp south of the city, I doubt the Turkish authorities would have let me in.
-I had been turned away from a refugee camp two or three years earlier simply because I wished to visit a nearby village).
+I read some more of Russell’s book concentrating on the Yazidis, a community I would have liked very much to have encountered, but would probably have encountered only if allowed access to a refugee camp.
+A refugee camp 10 to 15 kilometres south of Diyarbakir is said to contain many Yazidis, but, even if I had gone to the camp, I doubt the Turkish authorities would have let me in.
+During a visit to Midyat two or three ago, I was refused access to a nearby village because the road leading to it went beside a refugee camp.

 I examined my wallet and found about 60TL.
 The Turkish lira was slowly dropping in value against major world currencies and the trend was likely to persist for at least a few months, so keeping the liras was unwise.
-Turkish and Kurdish passengers were enthusiastically buying boxes of baklava from the airport’s branch of Saim, one of Diyarbakir’s best sweet manufacturers, so it seemed the obvious thing to buy.
-I asked for half kilos of two different kinds of baklava to fill a kilo box, but was not given the sweets until I had had one to eat.
-It tasted excellent and, back home, Hilary and I agreed that it was some of the best baklava we have ever consumed.
+Turkish and Kurdish passengers were enthusiastically buying boxes of baklava from the airport’s branch of Saim, one of Diyarbakir’s best sweet manufacturers, so baklava seemed the obvious thing to buy.
+I asked for half kilos of two varieties to fill a kilo box, but was not given the sweets until I had had one to eat.
+It tasted excellent and, back home, Hilary and I agreed that it was some of the best baklava we had ever consumed.

 P.S.
 Partly because Diyarbakir had such a large Armenian population at the time, and partly because even more Armenians lived in the surrounding towns and villages, Diyarbakir became one of the cities where the number of Armenians murdered in 1915 and thereafter was the largest during the genocide.
 Christopher Walker describes Diyarbakir at the time as “an inferno of torture and murder”.
 In 2006, David Gaunt estimated that almost 70,000 Armenians met their deaths in Diyarbakir province and only 3,000 of the province’s Armenians remained alive after world war one.
 Some scholars put the figure for Armenians murdered in Diyarbakir province even higher than this.